bhanum1/GNN_TF_Pred/README.md

 Finally, the Barlow_Twins and Report folders were made in collaboration with Hari Om Chadha, and represent our combined efforts to use pretraining and transfer learning to improve performance.

+To train a model, first install the environment file in a conda environment, then run train.ipynb in that environment, which will train a default GNN model on the viscosity dataset.
+Hyperparameters can be changed as well.